The Best Auto Insurance Companies 2026

 • Below-average J.D.
 Power claims satisfaction ratings

-• Premiums can run higher for some driver profiles
+• Premiums can run higher for some driver profiles, especially after accidents

 Progressive has carved out a niche by offering specialized coverage options that other insurers don't provide.
-Their Snapshot usage-based program can reduce premiums by 10–30% for safe, low-mileage drivers.
-The company particularly excels at serving young drivers and high-risk car insurance customers with competitive rates despite imperfect records.
+Their Snapshot usage-based program can reduce premiums meaningfully for safe, low-mileage drivers — with telematics discounts reaching up to 30% for qualifying policyholders.
+The company particularly excels at serving young drivers and high-risk drivers with competitive rates, though drivers with recent at-fault accidents may find Progressive's rates climb more steeply than some competitors.

 5. State Farm